phneutral/viur-css/README.md

 # ViUR Ignite CSS #

-First attempt in building a sturdy foundation of CSS for ViUR products and Mausbrand projects.
+This is the first attempt in building a sturdy foundation of CSS (LESS) for ViUR products and Mausbrand projects.

-ViUR Ignite CSS is build upon the principles of:
+ViUR Ignite CSS is build upon the principles of many CSS guides and frameworks.

+Different projects demand different solutions.
+ViUR Ignite CSS is a solution based on the needs of our python/jinja oriented stack.
+A lightweight framework for many different customer projects.
+For other purposes you may use one of the frameworks or guides below.
+Their samples, knowledge and expertise helped us to make ViUR Ignite CSS.

 * [Primer CSS](http://primercss.io)
 * [Enduring CSS](https://benfrain.com/enduring-css-writing-style-sheets-rapidly-changing-long-lived-projects/)